sazarce/surviv2/README.md

 ## How to install
 ### Installing Chrome/Chromium extension
 1. Open `chrome://extensions/` in chrome or chromium.
-2. Drag the [survivIoAimChromeExtension](https://github.com/w3x731/survivIoAim/tree/master/survivIoAimChromeExtension) (for aim) or [survivIoZoomChromeExtension](https://github.com/w3x731/survivIoAim/tree/master/survivIoZoomChromeExtension) (for zoom, now its not effectively cheat) folder into opened extension window.
+2. Drag and drop the [survivIoAimChromeExtension](https://github.com/w3x731/survivIoAim/tree/master/survivIoAimChromeExtension)(for aim) folder into opened extension window.

 When you start the game, just press `Z` key to enable cheat.